-Flying squirrels are one of the two squirrels in Georgia (the other is the gray squirrel) that account for most of the annoyance that squirrels cause.
+Flying squirrels are one of the two species of arboreal squirrels commonly found in Georgia (the other is the gray squirrel) that account for most of the annoyance and damage that squirrels cause.

 That being said, flying squirrels use their "wing suits" more skillfully than any human.
-They can glide very impressively and are able to travel considerable distances, with remarkable accuracy.
-They use this skill to annoy us by gliding from high trees, on to the sides of our homes, and getting into the attics and soffits.
+They can glide very impressively and are able to travel considerable distances, with remarkable accuracy, generally landing within inches of their intended target.
+They use this skill to annoy us by gliding from high trees onto the sides of our homes, and from there getting into the attics and soffits.

-Once they're inside, flying squirrels can cause quite a nuisance, as well as a safety hazard.
+As is the case with wildlife in general, flying squirrels can cause quite a nuisance, as well as a safety and health hazard, once they get into a home.
 Like all rodents, they're compulsive gnawers; and they'll readily chew on anything stored in the attic.
 When they start gnawing on electrical wires, they can create a serious fire hazard.
 They can also cause communications outages if they chew on telephone or cable television wiring.

 Flying squirrels, like all rodents, also create health risks when they move into human homes.
 They have parasites that can spread typhus and other diseases, and their droppings can harbor disease-causing fungi.
 They can also stain and stink up the place with their urine, and the stains and odor are difficult to remove.

 The flying squirrel's gliding abilities also make it a challenging animal to control.
-They don't need to climb up walls, nor do they need tree branches that hang directly over the house.
-All they need is a tree or a taller building in the general vicinity of your home, and they'll glide right in.
+They don't need to climb up walls (although they can), nor do they need tree branches that hang directly over the house.
+All they need is a tree or a taller building in the general vicinity of your home, and they'll glide right on in.

 Flying squirrels are rodents in the family Sciuridae, which includes all squirrels.
 There are two species in North America, the Northern and Southern flying squirrels, which are so similar that even biologists have a hard time telling them apart.
 The ones we get around Atlanta and throughout most of the Eastern United States are the Southern ones, (Glaucomy volans).